Wedding Speech Tips To Make It Memorable By Laurie Smale

 10. Always get there early and familiarise yourself with the layout and sound system.
 All microphones are different so get to know the one you’ll be using and ask for help if necessary.

 a.
-Toast to the Bride & Groom by close friend or relative.
+Toast to the Bride and Groom by close friend or relative.

 c.
 Response on behalf of Bridal Party by Best Man.